kgellien/timeplanner-scala/README.md

 There I differentiate between tasks (keyed by date without associated time), appointment (date with time) and anniversaries (date without year).

+This distinction is not thought through properly.
+Currently, everything with either time or date before the info text of an entry is considered an appointment.

+In the generated PDF the appointments start at the top, whereas the tasks go to the bottom.

 Look at anniversaries.txt and appointments2012.txt for example input, whereas timeplan.txt defines which specific plans should be generated.